 4. International applicants must also meet admission standards set and monitored by UWM's Center for International Education.

 5. MPH applicants must use SOPHAS to apply.
-Applicants must select the track to which they are applying: Biostatistics, Community and Behavioral Health Promotion, Environmental Health Sciences, Epidemiology, Public Health Policy, or Nutrition and Dietetics.
+Applicants must select the track to which they are applying: Biostatistics, Community and Behavioral Health Promotion, Environmental Health Sciences, Epidemiology, Nutrition and Dietetics, or Public Health Policy and Management.

 Credits and Courses